The Secret Skills Government Employers Are Testing For

 It’s easy to focus on your weaknesses, but the most successful people focus on leveraging their strengths.
 A clear understanding of your strengths will help you contribute more effectively.

-At this point you’ve probably scanned the above list and have started to gravitate towards skills you already have.
+At this point you’ve probably scanned the above list.
+You may have started to gravitate towards skills you already have.
 If not, go back and pick three to four skills where you excel.

 Job searching?
 Add these skills to your resume.
 Already on the job?
 Then demonstrate your capabilities to your team.